Poland, Herkimer County, New York

-Poland is a village in Herkimer County, New York, United States, with a population of 508, as of 2010.
+Poland is a village in Herkimer County, New York, United States, with a population of 464, as of 2020.

 Poland is on the border shared by the towns of Newport and Russia.
 The village is 16 mi north of the county seat in Herkimer and is 14 mi northeast of Utica.
-Poland Central School has roughly 500 students from grades pre-k to12th grade.
+Poland Central School District has roughly 500 students from grades pre-k to 12th grade.